 - Check active deals for missing next steps.

-- Move cold rows to dormant instead of letting them sit in limbo.
+- Move cold rows to dormant instead of leaving them in limbo.

-- Add activities for the conversations that happened outside the CRM.
+- Add activities for conversations that happened outside the CRM.

 - Archive fields and views that no longer help decisions.